develCuy/lazy-steem/README.md

+(This project is deprecated due to the death of STEEM's cli_wallet.
+Long live to cli_wallet!)

 # lazy-steem - Easy tools for lazy STEEM shareholders

 STEEM is very nice but it has some pretty boring repetitive tasks that could be automated.